CRW World Records – by DAY & NIGHT!

 The camera films with an aspect ratio of 4:3 so would pair well with M43 stills cameras including Olympus's own M43 mirrorless DSLRs.

 I have mixed feelings toward the camera.
 It was super easy to use, the viewfinder was a great addition and the footage was extremely smooth but the video quality often lacked in sharpness and dynamic range.
 Ultimately with this camera you have to make a choice between smooth footage and sharp footage but at this price point there was always going to be some compromise.
-(It is worth noting it is over $300 cheaper than the Sony FDR-X3000, which is optically stabilized (BOSS System) and $140 cheaper than the Garmin Ultra 30, another action camera currently on the market).
+(It is worth noting it is over $300 cheaper than the Sony FDR-X3000 and $140 cheaper than the Garmin Ultra 30 which are the only other optically stablised action cameras currently on the market).

 Note: The camera was lent to me for a two week test period by Olympus UK.
 I haven't been paid or gained in anyway from doing this review; I was asked by a friend what I thought of it and in-turn asked to demo one and was very surprised when Olympus UK sent me one.